LazyGreed/web_player/README.md

 ## File Structure

 - `index.html`: The main HTML file that contains the structure of the web video player.
-- `styles.css`: The CSS file that contains styles for the web video player.
+- `css/styles.css`: The CSS file that contains styles for the web video player.
-- `script.js`: The JavaScript file that handles video file uploads, URL loading, and theme toggling.
+- `js/script.js`: The JavaScript file that handles video file uploads, URL loading, and theme toggling.

 ## Usage